 - The Taxation Office, their financial institution and their superannuation fund to alter their records with those organisations.

-12. On the first day of employment, all new employees are required to provide the following evidence of their qualifications to the Administration Officer in their work unit:
+12. On the first day of employment, all new employees are required to provide the following evidence of their qualifications to their HR Advisor/work unit Administrative Officer:

 - Original testamurs, transcripts or certificates for all academic and professional qualifications listed in their application;